Morgan-Gicheha/twitter_clone/README.md

 3.Image hosting using using [Cloudinary API](https://cloudinary.com/)

-4.UI is done wit html and css (some areas done this Flask WTF)
+4.UI is done wit html and css (some areas done with Flask WTF)

 5.Database sqlalchemy